South Carolina Truck Accident Lawyers

 How do I know if my family has a wrongful death case?

 A wrongful death case can be pursued if your family has lost a loved one due to another’s negligence; this includes drunk driving, driver errors, or any negligent act that may have led to the accident.
 Losing a loved one is not easy, and we understand how hard it is to recover from this type of loss.
 Hiring a lawyer may be the last thing on your mind, but it is crucial.
-Although no amount of money will bring back your loved one, you are eligible for financial compensation to help recover from the medical expenses, potential loss of earning, and pain and suffering.
+Although no amount of money will bring back your loved one, you are eligible for financial compensation to help recover from the medical expenses, potential loss of earnings, and pain and suffering.

 Does driver fatigue contribute to truck accidents?